Skip to content

 In small groups, we provide learning opportunities for children and young people to better understand themselves and their neurodiversity, build confidence, find strategies to manage their challenges and feel positive about the future.
 Requires parents / carers to have completed our ND Learning Programme.

-We are newly commissioned in Warrington to offer learning opportunities to parents and carers of neurodivergent young people aged 11+ who are awaiting Autism and LD assessment.
+We are newly commissioned in Warrington to offer learning opportunities to parents and carers of neurodivergent young people aged 11+ .
 This is a structured, 6 session learning programme, delivered face to face or online, supporting parents and carers as their young person approaches adulthood:

 • Planning for transition